ryanlopezzzz/EEG/README.md

 * Try switching the electrode wires feeding into the instrumental amplifier, you could be amplifying negative voltages
 * Switch out Op Amps, which are easy to break.

-## Post-processing (LINK THE CODE IN GITHUB TO EACH RELEVANT SECTION)
+## Post-processing

 ### Data Taking Methods

+The output from the circuit into the ADC is the amplified voltage difference between the nasion and inion.
+The ADC repeatedly reads this voltage value over time and sends the data to the RPI for digital processing.

 ### Digital Filtering

+At this point our data will still contain some noise which has a frequency outside the 8-12 Hz region.
+To eliminate this noise, we take the fourier transform of the voltage data over a 5 second interval and set all frequency components outside 8-12 Hz to zero, and the take the inverse fourier transform to reconstruct the signal.

-Example of using digital filter to keep 8-12 HZ components and inverse fourier transform back to time series:
+Example of using digital filter to keep 8-12 HZ components and inverse fourier transform back to time series (before / after):

 <img src="brain_data/figures/Hak_Concentrated_Raw_Data.png" width=475> <img src="brain_data/figures/Hak_Concentrated_Brain_Wave.png" width=475>